waelhammoudeh/overpass-4-slackware/Guide/README-DATA.md

 Change files, also known as differ files (diff for short) or replication differs, capture the modifications between two OSM data files.
 These files record changes to objects, including additions, modifications, and deletions.
 In short change files are the difference between two OSM data files; an older and a newer one.
 Change files have (.osc) file name suffix or (.osc.gz) when compressed.

-Granularity: Change files come in different time granularities, such as minute, hour, or day.
+Granularity: Change files come in different time granularities, such as minutely, hourly, or daily.
 They are considerably smaller in size compared to full OSM data files and provide a means to efficiently update existing OSM data files or OSM databases.

 Assuming we have the older OSM data file, merging this older file with change file(s) - we might need more than one change files - we can generate the new data file.